 Impact on Student Learning

-- The teacher establishes trust with students to allow for true collaboration and broaden impact on student learning
+- The teacher fosters relationships and build trust with students to allow for authentic collaboration in culturally responsive and sustaining ways.

-- The teacher uses rigorous instruction through a variety of teaching methods, creates a supportive environment in the classroom that actively engages students in learning, and acts as a collaborative teacher by working with others to innovate and hone their practice
+- The teacher uses academically rigorous and intellectually challenging instruction through a variety of teaching methods, creates a warm and welcoming environment in the classroom that actively engages students in learning, and acts as a collaborative teacher by working with others to innovate and hone their practice

-- The teacher establishes trust with colleagues to allow for true collaboration and strengthen instructional practices
+- The teacher establishes trust with colleagues, advocates for students, and allows for true collaboration and equitable instruction.

 Contributions to School Community

 - The teacher demonstrates effective leadership in and out of the classroom and shows relentless efforts to build strong family-community ties

 - The teacher builds trust with families and school leaders to become true partners in the school community.